|Elliott Sound Products||Project 56|

 Positive impedance can produce an improvement in bass response, but the cost can be high - boomy, over-accentuated bass around resonance, usually accompanied by a loss of definition.
 There will be more freedom for the speaker cone to waffle about after the signal has gone ('overhang'), and it is rare that a speaker driven by a higher than normal impedance will perform well without additional damping material in the enclosure.

 There is no doubt that at output impedances in the order of 4 to 6 ohms your amp will sound more like a valve amp (but usually with less distortion), but it is up to you to decide if this is what you really want to do.
 The technique works well for guitar amps, as it allows the speaker to add its own colouration to the sound, which adds to the overall combination of distortion and other effects to produce pleasing results.
 For Hi-Fi the case is less clear, and experimentation is the only way you will ever find out for sure.

-There have been many claims over the years that current drive is the best (some claim only) way to drive loudspeakers, as it reduces distortion and allows the speaker to work the "way it was intended".
+There have been many claims over the years that current drive is the best, and some may claim it's the only) way to drive loudspeakers, as it reduces distortion and allows the speaker to work the "way it was intended".
 While there is some discussion of this on the Net (see [ 2 ] as an example), there is little real evidence that the benefits are anywhere near as great as claimed.
 Tests I've run show little or no improvement, but I admit that my test equipment is not really laboratory standard, so maybe I missed subtle effects?
 Not really ...
 I don't think that I missed anything at all.
 Remember that I've been messing with current drive for well over 40 years.
 All loudspeaker drivers are designed and manufactured based on the high probability that they will be connected to a voltage amp, not a current amp.